cloudmesh-community/sp19-516-122/notebook.md

 # Week 03/04/2019-03/10/2019
 * Project: Worked on cloudmesh cmd.
 Listing clusters and instances work.
 Next step will be to create, start, and stop clusters.
+Utilizing Config() to read YAML file and get EC2 keys.
+Using PrettyTable to nicely print results of requests.

 # Week 02/25/2019-03/03/2019
 * Read: Scientific Writing EPUB